Understanding viewer appeal for ITV’s flagship show ‘Hell’s Kitchen’

 Taking a multi-method approach, we focused on understanding what it was about Hell’s Kitchen that appealed at a universal level, and what nuances there were in our client’s chosen markets.

 We began with an analysis of the macro-forces impacting the viewers’ relationship with TV today – specifically reality and cooking shows.
 We then examined our insights through our Human Drivers framework.
-Next, we engaged Illume Guides in each of our markets to do some on-the-ground trend spotting, along with in-depth interviews to get the local viewers’ perspective on what’s engaging them with the show, and what kind of show appeals more broadly.
+Next, we engaged Illume Guides in each of our markets to do some on-the-ground trend spotting; we also organized in-depth interviews to get the local viewers’ perspective on what’s engaging them with the show, and what kind of show appeals more broadly.

 We fed these insights into a quant/qual survey which explored the likes and dislikes of the show.
 Finally, our Guides each hosted a recorded film screening of the show with friends, where they discussed questions, and shared their opinions.